nextgis/nextgisweb/doc/developer/file_upload.rst

       ]
     }

-Also create attachment allowed with PUT method, in this case you do not need set file name
+Also you can create attachment using PUT method, in this case you do not need set file name

 **Example add attachment to feature at python**: